-MA 460 Topics in Analysis 4R-0L-4C Arranged Prereq: Instructor permission
+MA 460 Topics in Analysis 4R-0L-4C Arranged

 An advanced topics course in analysis.
 Topic of the course could be advanced topics in real analysis, advanced topics in complex analysis, analysis on manifolds, measure theory or an advanced course in applied analysis (differential equations).
 May be taken more than once provided topics are different